TheoLeanse/simple-express-thermostat/README.md

 `$ git clone https://github.com/TheoLeanse/simple-express-thermostat/ && cd simple-express-thermostat` to clone this repo and navigate to that new, cloned directory.

 `$ npm install` to load express from npm.
-You gotta have Node.js installed first, please!
+You gotta have Node.js installed first, mind!

 Then `$ npm start` will serve up the app (check out http://localhost:3000).